amelia2802/buildher_projects/buildher_june_Greenpill/Readme.md

 # Build dApp using Leo

-This is a solution to the [buildHer Storeswift workshop task](https://github.com/marco-storswift/aleo_zkworkshop).
+This is a solution to the buildHer Greenpill workshop task.

 ## Table of contents